meteor/meteor/content/deployment.md

 <h3 id="ssl">SSL Certificate</h3>

-It's always a good idea to use SSL for Meteor Applications (see the [Security Article](security.html#ssl) for a discussion of why).
+It's always a good idea to use SSL for Meteor applications (see the [Security Article](security.html#ssl) to find out why).
 Once you have a registered domain name, you'll need to generate an SSL certificate with a certificate authority for your domain.

 <h3 id="cdn">CDN</h3>

 It's not strictly required, but often a good idea to setup a Content Delivery Network (CDN) for your site.
-A CDN is a proxy that sits in front of the larger assets in your site (such as JS and CSS files, as well as potentially images) and caches copies of those files in locations that are closer to the location of the user.
-So for instance, although the actual web server for your application is on the east coast of the USA, if a user is in Australia, a CDN could host a copy of the JavaScript of the site within Australia or even in the city the user is in.
+A CDN is a proxy that sits in front of the static assets of your site (such as JavaScript, CSS files, and some images) and caches copies of those files in locations that are closer to the location of the user.
+For example, if the actual web server for your application is on the east coast of the USA, if a user is in Australia, a CDN could host a copy of the JavaScript of the site within Australia or even in the city the user is in.
 This has huge benefits for the initial loading time for your site.

 You want to put your CDN in front of the static assets that Meteor knows about.
 You can use `WebAppInternals.setBundledJsCssPrefix(DNS_HOSTNAME)` to set a prefix that applies to all of the bundled JS and CSS assets that the Meteor app serves.
 In particular, this means if you have relative image URLs inside your CSS files, they will also be served from the CDN.

-If you are following the above approach, you may also want to manually write out the CDN's hostname whenever you put an image/other asset URL in your application's code, probably via a `image_url()`-style helper.
+If you are following the above approach, you may also want to manually add the CDN's hostname whenever you put an image/other asset URL in your application's code.
+To do this throughout your app, you can write a generic helper like `imageUrl()`.

 <h2 id="deploying">Deploying</h2>

-There are many options on where to deploy your Meteor application, and we'll discuss some options here.
+There are many options on where to deploy your Meteor application.
+We'll discuss some of the most popular ones here.

-<h3 id="custom-deployment">Custom Deployment</h3>
+<h3 id="custom-deployment">Custom deployment</h3>

 The Meteor tool has a command `meteor build` that creates a deployment bundle, which is a complete node application which can be run on any host that can run node applications (once pointed at a MongoDB instance).
 You can host this application wherever you like and there are many options in terms of how you set it up and configure it.

-To run this application, you need to provide Node.js 0.10 and a MongoDB server.
-(The current release of Meteor has been tested with Node 0.10.40.)
+To run this application, you need to provide Node.js 0.10.x and a MongoDB server.
+The current release of Meteor has been tested with Node 0.10.41.
 You can then run the application by invoking `node`, specifying the HTTP port for the application to listen on, and the MongoDB endpoint.

 ```bash
 cd my_directory